-The year of the foldable smartphone has arrived.
-Now that smartphones are more or less ubiquitous worldwide, and industry observers have spent the last few years complaining about how boring and mainstream the current designs have become, tech companies are once again mixing it up with fresh innovations that diverge from the Great Glass Slab.
+Foldable smartphones have arrived on the scene, and to much excitement.
+Now that smartphones are more or less ubiquitous worldwide, and industry observers have spent the last few years lamenting the boring and mainstream evolution of current single-screen handsets, phone manufacturers are mixing it up with fresh innovations that diverge from the Great Glass Slab.

 Samsung Galaxy Fold

-The Samsung Galaxy Fold, despite a series of mishaps related to its initial launch, is still one of the earliest and high-end foldable models to hit the market.
-With the final September 2019 release, the phone now offers speedy performance, multitasking features, a 7.3-inch screen for reading and watching videos, and respectable battery life.
-The phone has two screens; the first is a small, 4.6-inch Super AMOLED screen with a 1,680 × 720-pixel resolution, surrounded by thick bezels.
+The Samsung Galaxy Fold, despite a series of mishaps related to its initial launch, is one of the earliest and high-end foldable models to hit the market.
+With a final September 2019 release, the phone offers speedy performance, multitasking features, a 7.3-inch screen for reading and watching videos, and respectable battery life.
+The phone has two screens: The first is a small, 4.6-inch Super AMOLED screen with a 1,680 × 720-pixel resolution, surrounded by a thick bezel.
 When the Fold is opened like a book, it reveals a 7.3-inch Dynamic AMOLED screen with a 2,152 × 1,536-pixel resolution.
 Its Infinity Flex display is made from bonded layers of polymer, as opposed to glass.

 Huawei Mate X